orhun/daktilo/README.md

 - If command line arguments or environment variables are set configurations made in the presets are overridden.
   - Values need to be separated by a ",".
   - If only one value is supplied it is used for both increase and decrease
-- If a `KeyConfig` is set the preset values are overridden.
+- If a `key_config` is set the preset values are overridden.
-- The configuration on a preset applies to all `KeyConfig`'s that do not have any values set.
+- The configuration on a preset applies to all `key_config`'s that do not have any values set.

 ## Similar Projects